Rehana-Rahman/Rehana-Rahman/README.md

 ## whoami

-> computer Applications graduate aiming to become a backend developer.
+> computer applications graduate aiming to become a backend developer.
 I learn by building, not just reading, and I enjoy discussing systems, web, and real-world engineering problems.
 >
 > i’ve interned across multiple programs and startups, working on practical projects that pushed me beyond tutorials.
 Always looking for opportunities to grow, ship, and contribute.
 >